 Findings of Responsibility.
-If the Respondent is found to be responsible for the Prohibited Conduct as an outcome of the hearing, the Associate Vice-President for Affirmative Action or their designee will provide a copy of the Hearing Officer's finding to the Respondent's immediate Supervisor and other appropriate University officials.
-The Supervisor, in consultation with the relevant University officials will determine the appropriate remedy and/or sanction to be imposed.
-If disciplinary action is imposed, the Supervisor will notify the Affirmative Action Office, Human Resources, and other University officials, as appropriate, when such action has been completed (i.e., training, probation, suspension).
-Sanction(s) may include written warning, loss of privileges, mandatory training or education, No Contact order, loss of salary increase, administrative leave, revocation of tenure, and/or termination of employment depending on the circumstances and severity of the violation.
+If the Respondent is a University employee and is found to be responsible for the Prohibited Conduct as an outcome of the investigation, the AVPAA or their designee will meet with the Respondent's immediate Supervisor and/or other appropriate University officials to discuss the Letter of Finding and recommended disciplinary action.
+The AAO may also determine that the Investigative Report should be provided to the employee's supervisor, the Human Resources Strategic Partner or Consultant or to additional University administrators, in order to determine appropriate action following a finding of responsibility.
+The Supervisor, in consultation with relevant University officials, will determine the appropriate remedy and/or sanction to be imposed.
+If disciplinary action is imposed, the Supervisor will notify the AAO, Human Resources, and other University officials, as appropriate, when such action has been completed (i.e., training, probation, suspension).
+For a list of disciplinary sanctions, please see the section titled, Possible sanctions or protective measures Penn State may impose following a final determination of an institutional procedure against employees.

 When the Respondent is an employee subject to the terms of a collective bargaining agreement, the matter shall be referred to Labor and Employee Relations to ensure that any discipline and/or sanctions are imposed in accordance with the collective bargaining agreement applicable to the Respondent.

-When the Respondent is a tenured or tenure-eligible faculty member, and the sanction imposed is dismissal of the Respondent's employment and/or revocation of tenure, the matter shall be referred to the appropriate academic administrator to initiate dismissal pursuant to Penn State Policy AC70.
+When the Respondent is a tenured or tenure-eligible faculty member, and the sanction imposed is initiation of the process for dismissal of the Respondent's employment and/ or revocation of tenure, the matter shall be referred to the appropriate academic administrator to initiate dismissal pursuant to Penn State Policy AC70.